KatyRosli/KatyRosli/README.md

 - 👋 Hi, I’m @KatyRosli
-- 👀 I’m interested in coding and design.
+- 👀 Interested in coding and design.
-- 👩‍💻 I'm a Product Designer.
+- 👩‍💻 Product Designer.
-- 🌱 I’m currently learning how to code.
+- 🌱 Learning how to code.
+- 🇸🇪 Stockholm, Sweden.

 <!---
 KatyRosli/KatyRosli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.